bboys/lbm-cpp/readme.md

 This program is flexible in the sense that the streaming and collision methods are independent on the chosen velocity set and the chosen domain.

 ## Todo
-Currently only a periodic and a bounce back boundary condition have been implemented.

-1. Add Zou He boundary condition.
+1. Fix Zou He boundary condition.
-2. Rewrite how the program handles boundary conditions.
+2. Refactor the DomainInitializer
-3. Rewrite how the program handles the initialization of lattice nodes. (done?)
-4. Parallelize the program using BSP.
+3. Add functionality to create different domain distributions (vertical / horizontal split, rectangular, dimaond, mondriaan)
+4. Add more boundary conditions

 This program was written as a final assignement for the [Parallel Algorithms](http://www.staff.science.uu.nl/~bisse101/Education/PA/pa.html) mastermath course.